Naeural AI OS -- Decentralized ubiquitous computing MLOps execution engine: Architecture

-The \textbf{AiXpand Ecosystem} envisions a future where AI-powered application development is accessible to individuals, regardless of their familiarity with programming languages.
-To achieve this, we are creating tools that enable both developers and non-developers to effortlessly articulate their business requirements and translate them into instructions compatible with the \textbf{AiXpand SDKs}.
+The \textbf{Naeural Ecosystem} envisions a future where AI-powered application development is accessible to individuals, regardless of their familiarity with programming languages.
+To achieve this, we are creating tools that enable both developers and non-developers to effortlessly articulate their business requirements and translate them into instructions compatible with the \textbf{Naeural SDK}.

 For users with existing programming experience, our initial set of tools is designed to facilitate expressing their business needs.
-We provide code samples that demonstrate the functionality of the \textbf{AiXpand Ecosystem}.
+We provide code samples that demonstrate the functionality of the \textbf{Naeural Ecosystem}.
 To streamline the process, we offer a code-sample gallery tool, allowing users to swiftly run samples, modify code and inputs, and test various results without needing to launch an IDE or create a new project.

 To accommodate individuals without programming expertise, we are developing low-code tools that empower these users to generate their own code samples without extensive programming experience.
 Our ultimate goal is to provide a user-friendly interface that enables anyone, irrespective of their familiarity with source code and programming, to use drag-and-drop tools on-screen to express their desired business functionality.